jxom/cevoaustralia.github.io/_posts/2017-07-23-test-driven-infrastructure-with-test-kitchen.md

   output: ./results/%{platform}_%{suite}_inspec.xml
 ```

-**Testing as a step in the pipeline**
+### Testing a freshly built image

-Now that you have the ability to execute as set of [InSpec](https://www.inspec.io/) tests on a stock AWS image, you need to update your configuration so that it tests your candidate AMI's.
+Now that you have the ability to execute as set of InSpec tests on a stock AWS image, you need to update your configuration so that it tests your candidate AMI's.

 Kitchen supports injection of environment variables into the yaml files, this allows you to create a common kitchen file, but alter the AMI that is under test.